12 Dental Tips for Healthy Teeth, Gums, and Mouth

 TIP #2.
 BRUSH YOUR TEETH TWICE A DAY PROPERLY.

 If you’re looking to get the most out of your toothbrushing, then you should adhere to the 2X2 rule: to brush your teeth for two minutes at least two times a day.
 This will help to keep persistent bacteria under control.
 Using the right techniques is important to ensure the teeth are being cleaned properly and you aren't damaging the soft tissue around them.
 Using small circular motions, angle the head of the brush towards the gums.
 Be sure to clean all surfaces and along the gum line, both on the fronts and backs of your teeth.
 Some patients find using an electric toothbrush helps as well.
-However, only brushing your teeth is not enough, people still need to utilize a waterpik to remove plaque.
+However, only brushing your teeth is not enough, people still need to utilize a water flosser to remove plaque.

 TIP #3.
 FLOSS AT LEAST ONCE DAILY.